pvandervelde/zinger/README.md

    that prevent any damage to humans, animals, property and the cargo.
    1) The rover will be able to detect the presence of humans and animals.
 Motion will be stopped if there is a possibility of damage.
+   1) The rover will provide ways to detect danger and stop any motion in progress in a safe manner.
-   1) The rover will possess at least 1 mobility stop (m-stop) which, when engaged, will stop all motion immediately.
-When the mobility stop is reset movement will continue with a delay.
-During the delay the rover will ascertain that no danger exists to humans or animals if the motion were to continue.
+   1) The rover will provide means for humans to safely stop the robot at any point in time which, when engaged, will stop all motion immediately.
+When the stop is reset movement will continue in a safe manner.
+1) The rover will be able to receive and action requests to take given cargo from one location to another.
+The request will come to the rover in natural language.
+   1) The rover will be able to communicate the plan for achieving the provided goal.
+   1) In case of task interruption the rover will be capable of revising the plan in order to achieve the goal.
 1) The rover must be able to carry cargo with a maximum weight of **50.0 kg** with a minimum bounding box of **0.60m x 0.40m x 0.30m (L x W x H)**.
 This weight and size allows the rover to carry a reasonable size crate with contents.